 |Great source of an anti-stiffness factor, which protects against calcification of the joints||Contains an anti-stiffness factor in butter also prevents hardening of the arteries, cataracts, and calcification of the pineal gland||Source of Activator X, which helps your body absorb minerals|

 |A source of iodine in highly absorbable form||May promote fertility in women||A source of quick energy, and is not stored in our bodies adipose tissue|

 |Butterfat is essential to children's brain and nervous system development||Contains Arachidonic Acid (AA)||Protects against gastrointestinal infections|

 And even if you’re not low-carb, still healthy fats are essential.
-Homemade cultured butter will be a great and tasty addition in your family.
+Homemade cultured butter is great-tasting and addictive.